aravind-sadharani/chandraveena/src/pages/intro.md

 ## Building blocks - Raga and Tala

 This recital may be understood in two parts.
 As you may have noticed, there is a part without percussion, and a part with percussion accompaniment.
-The first part of the recital is a free flowing expression of the Raga based on the fundamental principles of Dhrupad, without any percussion accompaniment.
-The second part is a composition set to a fixed cycle of beats, in this case 12 beats, also known as Chautal.
-This two part presentation is a very typical tradition of Dhrupad.
+The first part of the recital is a free flowing expression of the Raga based on the fundamental principles of Raga Alapana, without any percussion accompaniment.
+The second part is a composition set to a fixed cycle of beats, in this case in a 12 beat cycle called Chautal.
+This two part presentation is also a very typical rendition of Dhrupad.

 Dhrupad, a shortening of Dhruva-Pada (fixed verse), is a style of music evolved from a poetry based musical style called Prabandha (arrangement).
-In its contemporary musical form, Dhrupad consists of two sections, Anibaddha (unbound) which is a free flowing music also called Alap, and Nibaddha (bound) which is a poetry or instrumental composition set to a fixed cycle of beats accompanied by a percussion instrument.
+In its contemporary musical form, Dhrupad consists of two sections, Anibaddha (unbound) which is a free flowing music also called Raga Alapana, and Nibaddha (bound) which is a poetry or instrumental composition set to a fixed cycle of beats accompanied by a percussion instrument.
 Dhrupad is contemplative music by nature, and is characterised by a gradual and methodical unfurling of the musical possibilities of the Raga.

+A similar system followed in Southern India is called Ragam Tanam Pallavi.

 Read [this post](/blog/history-of-indian-music/) to learn more about the Indian music system of Raga and Tala.

 ## Chandraveena - a modern string instrument

 The recital has been performed on the Chandraveena, which is my musical instrument of choice.
 It enables me to portray different aspects of Indian music in all its finesse.
-Chandraveena is a contemporary string instrument based on the Saraswati Veena, a traditional Indian string instrument.
+Chandraveena is a contemporary string instrument.
+Though structurally similar to Saraswati Veena, a traditional Indian string instrument, Chandraveena has been designed to reflect the artists' musical identity.
 It has been specially designed to enable the creation of elaborate musical phrases and subtle intonations.
 Chandraveena has a calm, deep and resonating sound, which creates the ideal soundscape for the contemplative music.

 Read [this post](/blog/making-of-chandraveena/) to learn more about the making of the Chandraveena.

 ## Structure of a Performance

-As mentioned before, there are two main parts to a Dhrupad rendition, called the **Alap** and the **Composition**.
+As mentioned before, there are two main parts to a rendition, called the **Alap** and the **Composition**.

 ### Alap